 Here’s the story behind why Jordan Cabernet Sauvignon has made the move to 100-percent aging in French oak barrels.

 American oak was the foundation for Jordan Cabernet Sauvignon back in the 1970s and 1980s, making up about 50% of the barrels employed.
-Like many pioneers during the California wine “Gold Rush,” we believed that American oak was a natural complement to a California cabernet.
+Like many pioneers during the California wine “Gold Rush,” we believed that American oak was a natural complement to a California cabernet sauvignon.
 Founder Tom Jordan also wanted to pay equal tribute to the Bordeaux wines that inspired him to start Jordan, and the Beaulieu Vineyard’s Georges de Latour, aged with American barrels, that made him change his mind about the potential of California cabernet in the 1960s.

 To reach the conclusion that it was time to go against the grain and move toward all French oak for aging our wine, we started in the vineyards.

-The highest priority in winemaking is to begin with the highest quality ingredients, in our case, grapes from benchland and hillside vineyards in Alexander Valley that have ideal soil composition, water-holding capacity and climate.
+The highest priority in winemaking is to begin with the highest quality ingredients, in our case, the best grapes from benchland and hillside vineyards in Alexander Valley that have ideal soil composition, water-holding capacity and climate.
 Jordan was founded under the “estate bottled” philosophy of growing all of our own grapes, but after decades of working with our own vineyards on the valley floor, we discovered superior soils and thus superior grapes on the other side of the river in east Alexander Valley.
 John Jordan fully supported my desire to develop relationships with those grapegrowers with the goal of elevating the fruit concentration in Jordan Cabernet Sauvignon while staying true to our elegant, food-friendly style.

 After ten years of refining which vineyards, blocks and growers are best-suited for Jordan Cabernet Sauvignon, we’ve finally found a whole new level of balance—grapes that achieve ideal ripeness at lower sugar levels grown in vineyards with well-drained soils that are quite resilient to Mother Nature’s quirks.
 Grower parcels and our top estate vineyard blocks are combined to consistently yield some of the most pure, high-quality fruit in our four decades of winemaking history.
 The black fruit expression and concentration in Jordan Cabernet Sauvignon has naturally increased.

 Once those young cabernets made their way into the blind tasting exercises for barrel selection, the winemaking team began choosing French oak barrels increasingly as our preference for aging Jordan.
 Why?
 The fruit demands it.
 We want barrels that best support and showcase this pristine, dark fruit character, and American oak masks those beautiful flavors.
 French oak is superior in its ability to frame and better showcase the intensity of fruit in the wine.
-The 2013 Jordan Cabernet Sauvignon, which releases this weekend, was aged in 86% French oak, and the percentage is rising from there with each new vintage.
+The 2013 Jordan Cabernet Sauvignon was aged in 86% French oak, and the percentage is rising from there with each new vintage.
 Not a single new American oak barrel touched the 2015 Jordan–only new and one-year-old French barrels–making it our first vintage aged entirely with tonnellerie française.

-The potential impact of oak treatment on the final wine is tremendous.
+The potential impact of oak aging on the final wine is tremendous.
 Oak’s influence on a wine’s flavor profile is second only to its fruit.
 When used judiciously, barrel aging both frames and highlights everything great about a vintage without competing for attention.
-It showcases the fruit expression, aids in character development, rounds out the overall structure, and literally put, spices up the story line without interfering or confusing the message of the wine.
+A barrel showcases the wine’s fruit expression, aids in character development, rounds out the overall structure, and literally put, spices up the story line without interfering or confusing the message of the wine.
 The aroma and structural contributions that a wine may take on during oak aging are numerous.
-Which contributions the barrel imparts to the wine largely depend on a multitude of factors, such as the source of the oak trees, species, tightness of grain, age of the tree, length of seasoning period, toasting level during barrel production, and whether the barrel is being used for the first, second or third time.
+Which contributions the barrel imparts to the wine largely depend on a multitude of factors, such as the source of the oak trees, species, tightness of grain, age of the tree, length of seasoning period, toasting level during barrel production, and whether the oak barrel is being used for the first, second or third time.

 Jordan’s barrel selection process has always been rigorous, but we continue to fine-tune which French barrel makers are performing to our standards and which toast levels and grains help us achieve Jordan Cabernet Sauvignon’s classic style.